jafermarq/project-big-yes/README.md

 docker build -t flwr-spc .
 ```

-And then run (note you need your host machine to have [Nvidia docker runtime](https://developer.nvidia.com/container-runtime)):
+And then run (note you need your host machine to have [Nvidia docker runtime](https://developer.nvidia.com/container-runtime)).
+By default the ViT finetuning will be exectued:

 ```shell
 docker run -it --rm --gpus all flwr-spc
 ```

-Will work ok until the point when the finteuning starts, throwing error:
+Unsloth LLM finetuning will work ok until the point when the finteuning starts, throwing error:

 ```shell
 [...]